GrahamBenHarper/bcdl/README.md

 If you want to view the entire database, you can run the `--search` flag without a keyword or phrase:

-`python bcdl.py --user email@here.com --password pass123word --search`
+`python bcdl.py --username email@here.com --password pass123word --search`

 ## Todo